Carnegie Mellon University wrongly tells 800 applicants they got in

 "You are one of the select few," the congratulatory email said.

 Gawker also published the subsequent correction email.
-"While we certainly appreciate your interest in our programme, we regret that we are unable to offer you admission this year," the email said in part, apologising for the "miscommunication."
+"While we certainly appreciate your interest in our program, we regret that we are unable to offer you admission this year," the email said in part, apologizing for the "miscommunication."

 "PS: Please acknowledge receipt of this retraction," the email said.